Manufacturing Engineering Technology

 Program Accreditation (review in process): Engineering Technology Accreditation Commission of ABET

-Students who complete a Bachelor of Science in Manufacturing Engineering Technology should be able to demonstrate the following outcomes:
+A student with a Bachelor of Science in Manufacturing Engineering Technology will be able to:

 - Apply knowledge of and experience with materials and manufacturing processes